Skip to content

 read letter

-It’s usually during the preparation, but it could be whenever you want.
+The letter exchange or gift exchange usually takes place during the preparation, but it could be whenever you want.
 It could be a simple letter or a more sophisticated gift.
-And it could be many surprises: D
+Make sure your photographer is around to immortalize the moment.

 Bride